FollyMaddy/create_atari-portfolio_roms/README.md

 - Go to the script directory.

 - Be sure the script is executable.

+chmod u+x 123-pofo-roms.sh

 - Run it with ( It will create .rom files from all .zip files ):